-[The Three-Year Program and Expenditure Plan FY 20/21 through FY 22/23 & Annual Update FY 20/21 was presented on June 3, 2020 to the MHSARC.
-The MHSARC voted to open a 30-day public comment period closing with a Public Hearing on July 1, 2020.
-The MHSARC voted unanimously to submit the plan to the Board of Supervisors.
-Please see Appendix 1 for the presentation materials and public comment received.]
+The Three-Year Program and Expenditure Plan FY 20/21 through FY 22/23 & Annual Update FY 20/21 was presented on June 3, 2020 to the MHSARC.
+The MHSARC voted to open a 30-day public comment period and held a Public Hearing on July 1, 2020.
+The MHSARC hosted a special meeting on July 15, 2020 to review public comments received and voted to submit the plan to the Board of Supervisors.
+Please see Appendix 1 for the presentation materials and all public comments received.